 6. Seams and hems of cotton garments

-Cotton fabric usually frays so finishing the cut fabric edges is absolutely necessary for a neat finish inside the garment.
+Cotton fabric usually frays, so finishing the cut fabric edges is absolutely necessary for a neat finish inside the garment.
+Here are the different ways to finish the edges of fabric.

 Hand stitched hem is best for thin drapey cotton fabrics.
 Rolled hem also works.
 For regular weight cotton, a double-folded topstitched hem is used.
 Cotton is crisp and looks neat however it is sewn